skinny85/eol-blog/src/articles/2017/type-safe-builder-pattern-in-java-and-the-jilt-library.md

 summary: "The Builder pattern is one of the most commonly
 	used design patterns when programming in Java.
-In this article, I want to talk about a variation of that pattern called the Type-Safe (also known as Staged, or Telescopic) Builder, and present an annotation processing library I created that aids with implementing it, called Jilt."
+In this article, I want to talk about a variation of that pattern called the Type-Safe (also known as Staged, or Telescopic, or Step) Builder, and present an annotation processing library I created that aids with implementing it, called Jilt."
 created_at: 2017-06-30